Difference Between Nerf Bars & Running Boards

-A running board is a flat step, usually four inches or wider, that runs either the length of your cab or longer to provide a step going into the bed.
-They can be made of aluminum, steel, composite plastic, or fiberglass.
-Running boards drop down about three inches from your vehicle's pinch weld, making it easier for you to enter and exit the cab.
+A running board is a flat step, usually four inches or wider, that runs either the length of your cab or full length to provide a step going into the bed.
+They can be made of aluminum, steel, composite plastic, fiberglass, or a combination of materials.
+Running boards for trucks drop down about three inches from your vehicle's pinch weld, making it easier for you to enter and exit the cab.

 Some brands, such as AMP and Aries, even offer electric running boards that deploy when you open one of your truck's doors and retract when not in use.
 These boards come down as low as 10 inches, making them a great choice for customers who need maximum drop distance.

 Get exclusive savings, insider information, and the latest RealTruck articles sent straight to your inbox.